-- ORCID profiles Autism Speaks policy requires all applicants and mentors to obtain ORCID profiles.
-Link to help document.
-See also General Information on page 3. - 2.
-Basic information page: This is the same as for the LOI.
-(See list above.)
-Review and edit the entries.
-Additionally, there will be a section for Recommendations.
-See information in #18 below. - 3.
-All the remaining items will be found on the Application Form page. - 4.
-Research plan.
-Not to exceed six pages, uploaded document.
+- 1. Review/edit entries on the Basic Information Page.
+This is the same page that was completed for the LOI (see instructions on page 5).
+Additionally, there will be a section for Recommendations (see #16 below). - 2.
+The remaining items below are found on the Application Form Page. - 3.
+Research plan: Six-page maximum, uploaded document.
 Include: - a.
-Specific aims, background and significance/relevance to CAPD - b.
+Specific aims, background and significance/relevance to CAPD. - b.
 Preliminary data, including images or figures if applicable.
 Note that any relevant publications, high resolution photographs or other supporting material can be uploaded under Exhibits. - c.
-Experimental design and methodology for achievement of specific aims. - 5.
-Timeline: Create a timeline showing the expected milestones for the achievement of the aims. - 6.
-Individualized Development Plan (IDP).
-Not to exceed three pages, uploaded document.
-The Royal Arch Mason Fellowship program is dedicated to encouraging promising scientists to join the Central Auditory Processing (CAPD) research community as productive researchers.
-The mentor's role is to foster the development of the fellow's overall knowledge of CAPD and assist the fellow in meeting his/her career goals.
+Experimental design and methodology for achievement of specific aims. - 4.
+Timeline: Create a timeline showing the expected milestones for the achievement of the aims. - 5.
+Individualized Development Plan (IDP): Three-page maximum, uploaded document.
+The Royal Arch Mason Fellowship program is dedicated to encouraging promising scientists to join the CAPD research community as productive researchers.
+The mentor's role is to foster the development of the fellow's overall knowledge of CAPD and assist the fellow in meeting their career goals.
 Therefore, the IDP must include a description of the research and educational environment, and a statement of commitment to provide resources essential to achieve the specific aims and career goals of the fellow.
 The mentor must provide a tailored IDP for the applicant.
-The plan must list experiences that are specific and individualized and that build on the fellow's pervious experiences while expanding his or her knowledge and experience in CAPD.
+The plan must list experiences that are specific and individualized and that build on the fellow's previous experiences while expanding their knowledge and experience in CAPD.
 These may include coursework, workshops, seminars and collaborative interactions with other researchers within and outside the field of primary study, in relation to the applicant's research career goals.
 The training should add value above and beyond previous educational and research experiences.
 Describe the research training environment and available resources (facilities, equipment, study populations and intellectual activities).
-The applicant must also relate the expected value of the proposed fellowship experience and research training program to his or her needs in preparation for a career as an independent researcher in the area of CAPD. - 7.
-Responsible conduct of research plan: Outline all previous, current and future instruction.
-These plans may include coursework as well as individual and/or group training sessions with faculty and should detail the duration and frequency of instruction.
-The mentor's role in promoting and ensuring the responsible conduct of research must be described.
-Please note, participating in online courses alone will not be considered sufficient instruction in the responsible conduct of research.
-In addition, while training in professional ethics, ethics in clinical research or the ethical use of vertebrate animals is commendable and recommended, these topics are not sufficient to cover all aspects of responsible research conduct.
-See Appendix for list of topics. (three pages maximum)
+The applicant must also relate the expected value of the proposed fellowship experience and research training program to their needs in preparation for a career as an independent researcher in the area of CAPD.